 The cantons are further allowed to foresee in their tax law that CIT is creditable against a corporation’s capital tax.
 By now, many cantons have introduced such a credit mechanism.

 Wage tax withholding (tax at source)

 Employees meeting certain criteria (e.g. Swiss tax resident foreign nationals without a permanent residence permit, non-Swiss tax resident individuals) are subject to wage tax withholding.
 In such case, it is the employer’s obligation to withhold the appropriate wage tax on the employee’s gross salary.
 The wage taxes cover the employee’s federal, cantonal, and communal taxes as well as church tax (if applicable) (see the Taxes on personal income section of Switzerland’s Individual tax summary).

 Employers, in general, are required to account for social security contributions on the salaries of their employees.
 If the employee is subject to the Swiss social security system, the following compulsory social security contributions are concerned (see the Other taxes section of Switzerland’s Individual tax summary):

-- Unemployment insurance/supplementary unemployment insurance (approximately 2.2%; the employee’s share is one half).
+- Unemployment insurance/supplementary unemployment insurance ( 2.2% on income up to CHF 148’200 and 1% on income above; the employee’s share is one half).